11 Suffixes That Gave Us New (And Often Terrible) Words

 Mansplaining, nerdsplaining, vegansplaining, catsplaining—seems like everybody’s got some ’splaining to do these days.

-It started with the staycation in the 1940s.
-Soon –cation no longer cared to preserve the rhyme with vacation, and it roamed free among our leisure pursuits: foodcation, golfcation, shopcation, sleepcation.
+It started with staycation in the 1940s.
+Soon -cation no longer cared to preserve the rhyme with vacation, and it roamed free among our leisure pursuits: foodcation, golfcation, shopcation, sleepcation.
 It can also refer to a break from work.
 Did you enjoy a recent stormcation?
 Are you hoping for a few days of snowcation this winter?
 Or will that make you long for a kidcation?

-Edutainment, watertainment, agritainment, newstainment—why be boring when you can wordertain?
+This suffix has given us edutainment, watertainment, agritainment, newstainment—why be boring when you can wordertain?

-You better check your momitude, geekitude, dudeitude, snarkitude, drunkitude or New Yorkitude.
+You better check your momitude, geekitude, dudeitude, snarkitude, drunkitude, or New Yorkitude.
 And if it works for you, wear it with prideitude!

 It’s cheesetastic!
 It’s craft-tastic!
 It’s awesometastic!
 Almost anything can be made fantastic with this ending.
 It can even bring out the unrecognized positive qualities of that which is grosstastic, sadtastic, or craptastic.
 Beware the -tastic meaning drift, however.
 Craptastic wavers between “so crappy it’s great” and just “super crappy.”